Xanthias

 An actor dressed as Xanthias in The Frogs, standing next to a statuette of Heracles.

-Xanthias refers to several characters, notably all slaves, who appear in plays by the Ancient Greek playwright Aristophanes.
+Xanthias refers to several characters, all slaves, who appear in plays by the Ancient Greek playwright Aristophanes.

 History

 In The Frogs, Xanthias is the slave of Dionysus.
 He delivers the opening line of the play, riding on Dionysus' donkey and debating with Dionysus about what jokes Xanthias can make.
 He and Dionysus trade barbs throughout the play, with Xanthias generally coming out on top.
 When they cross the Acheron, Xanthias is forced to carry the luggage around the lake because he was unable to participate in the Battle of Arginusae, allegedly due to pinkeye.
 In the underworld, Xanthias is forced by Dionysus to trade attire three times, to comedic effect—when Dionysus is dressed as Heracles, he is threatened by Aeacus, the hostess, and an ornery maid, while Xanthias as Heracles is welcomed joyfully by a nice maid.
 Xanthias also manages to trick Aeacus into whipping both him and Dionysus to avoid having monsters set upon him.
 Once the confusion about master and slave is sorted out, Xanthias flirts with the nice maid, discussing ways they secretly rebel against their masters.